zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-google.md

 Preach emancipation, enact, enjoin, enjoin,
 Please share and make it public.
 Please declare, that is.
-Of ignorance Fracture "means the breaking, dispelling, and soothing of ignorance Nirvana is the breaking of ignorance.
+Of ignorance Fracture "means the breaking, dispelling, and soothing of ignorance Nibbana is the breaking of ignorance.
 Therefore the Brahman himself said:

 [Msdiv 75] (# msdiv75) # msdiv75 .ref .msdiv} (13-2)